Plexium utilizes the DELPhe platform to identify E3 ligase modulating small molecules

-The DELPhe platform combines the scale achievable with DNA-encoded library screening with deep multiplex phenotypic analysis only available by cell-based screening.
+The DELPhe platform combines the scale achievable with DNA- encoded library screening with deep muliplex phenotypic analysis only available by cell-based screening.

 Advantages of DELPhe

-- DNA tag is on bead, not small molecule, so does not interfere with assay or create artifacts
+- DNA tag is on bead, not a small molecule, so it does not interfere with assay or create artifacts

-- Dose-response screening for cell-permeable small molecules possible in primary screen
+- Dose - response screening for cell - permeable small molecules possible in screen

-- Picowell format enables assays where reagent quantities are limiting
+- Picowell format enables assays where reagent quantities are limitng

 Redirecting E3 Ligases